 Are the classified staff reported on the CDIF a sum of the classified staff employed in our district’s schools?

 No. Only report the full-time equivalent (FTE) of employees assigned to the county or district office on the CDIF.
 Do not use the CDIF to report the total number of classified staff reported at each of your school sites.

 Estimated Number of Teacher Hires (Section B – CDIF)

-Should the district report Estimated Teacher Hire data for our district’s independently reporting charter schools (IRCs)?
+Should the district report Estimated Teacher Hire data for their independently reporting charter schools (IRCs)?

-No. Do not report estimated hires for the independently reporting charter schools (IRCs) in your district's count of estimated teacher hires on the CDIF.
-IRCs will report their Estimated Teacher Hires data on the School Information Form (SIF).
+No. Do not include estimated hires for your independently reporting charter schools (IRCs) in your district's count of estimated teacher hires on the CDIF.
+IRCs will report their estimated teacher hires data on their School Information Form (SIF).